-I am a physician-scientist with formal training in both diagnostic radiology and nuclear medicine physician who focuses on advanced imaging for people with breast cancer.
-I joined Memorial Sloan Kettering in 2009 after receiving an MD and PhD degrees in cancer biology from Stanford University and completed my residency and fellowship training at Johns Hopkins Hospital and the University of Southern California.
+I am a dual board-certified radiologist and nuclear medicine physician who focuses on advanced imaging for people with breast cancer.
+I joined Memorial Sloan Kettering in 2009 after receiving an MD and PhD in cancer biology from Stanford University and completing my residency and fellowship training at Johns Hopkins and the University of Southern California.

-- Clinical Expertise: PET/CT in Oncology; Nuclear Medicine; General Diagnostic Radiology, including CT, MRI, Ultrasound, and X-Ray
+- Clinical Expertise: PET/CT; Nuclear Medicine; General Diagnostic Radiology, Including CT, MRI, Ultrasound, and X-Ray

 - Languages Spoken: English